11

 • 1

-\$\begingroup\$ we could engage in name-calling for just about any "stupid question" that comes along a dozen times a day, but that's not productive. "noobies" don't read the datasheet all the time - when that's the case, that's the response it deserves (whether or not the Q is then closed); the question was clearly NOT Arduino-specific, so it wasn't appropriate to transfer it there. \$\endgroup\$ Feb 17, 2016 at 21:07
+\$\begingroup\$ we could engage in name-calling for just about any "stupid question" that comes along a dozen times a day, but that's not productive. "noobies" don't read the datasheet all the time - when that's the case, that's the response it deserves (whether or not the Q is then closed); the question was clearly NOT Arduino-specific, so it wasn't appropriate to transfer it there. \$\endgroup\$ Commented Feb 17, 2016 at 21:07

 • \$\begingroup\$ Because calling people dicks or a variation on that is appropriate behavior... \$\endgroup\$